pelican-eggs/eggs/game_eggs/doom/zandronum/readme.md

 # Zandronum
 Zandronum is a multiplayer oriented port, based off Skulltag, for Doom and Doom II by id Software.

+This egg uses the [Freedoom](https://freedoom.github.io/) WAD by default.

 ### Server Ports